Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

 Did you know your AC collects one gallon of water each hour that it’s running?

 The number one job of an AC unit is humidity control.
+In fact, that’s the original reason it was invented!
 It is much easier to cool air when humidity levels are kept in check.
-If your AC isn’t properly removing humidity from your home, it might be time to replace it.
+If your home feels humid even with the AC running, it’s probably not removing humidity as well as it should, and that means it’s not doing its primary job!
+If that’s the case, it’d be a good idea to talk to a professional about a replacement.

 4) Your house doesn’t seem to get cool enough in the summer.

-Even if your unit is young, it may not be the right size for your house.
-If this is the case, your unit will never have a chance at keeping up with climbing temperatures, and it would be best to replace the unit.
+Even if your air conditioner is young, it may not be the right size for your house.
+If this is the case, it’ll never have a chance at keeping up with climbing temperatures!
+Either it’ll start and stop constantly or it’ll never stop running.
+Either way, you need to replace it with something sized for your house specifically.

 Recommended: “Do You Need HVAC Maintenance?”

-The outside unit collects dirt and dust (much like a vacuum bag) all summer long.
-This debris acts like a thick winter coat on your unit that keeps it from cooling.
-Morris-Jenkins offers a “Check’n’Wash” that includes a thorough cleaning of your outdoor unit to remove this coat, allowing your unit to breathe!
+The outside part of your system collects dirt and dust (much like a vacuum bag) all summer long.
+This debris acts like a thick winter coat on your AC that keeps it from cooling.
+That’s why it’s always a good idea to schedule an annual Check’n’Wash with Morris-Jenkins!
+It that includes a thorough cleaning of your outdoor unit to remove this coat, allowing your air conditioner to breathe!

-5) Your unit hasn’t been maintained.
+5) Your air conditioner hasn’t been maintained.
 People often don’t know their AC is broken until hot weather hits.

-If your unit is working and it’s 85 degrees out, your house should get down to 65.
+If your air conditioner is working and it’s 85 degrees out, your house should get down to 65.

 You might not know your AC is broken!
-Before the heat of a Carolina summer hits, schedule an appointment with a technician to inspect your unit.
-Technicians are trained to detect problems proactively, so by scheduling regular maintenance, you can ensure your AC will run smoothly when the summer heat rolls in!
+Before the heat of a Carolina summer hits, schedule an appointment with a technician to inspect your system.
+Our techs are trained to detect problems proactively, so by scheduling regular maintenance, you can ensure your AC will run smoothly when the summer heat rolls in!

-If you’re considering installing a new air conditioner, it’s best to do it earlier in the season.
+If you’re considering replacing your air conditioner, it’s best to do it earlier in the season.

 When was the last time you went shoe shopping?
 Have you ever seen a great pair of shoes, only to find that they seem to be available in every size except your own?

 HVAC supply houses have far more products available early in the season, but they’re always careful not to over purchase.
 Just like shoe stores, sometimes they run out of the more popular sizes/styles.
-If you wait until later in the season to buy a new unit, it may have to be special ordered and it can take longer to arrive.
+If you wait until later in the season to buy a new heating and cooling system, it may have to be special ordered and it can take longer to arrive.
 Time spent waiting for your new unit is time spent with a broken AC.
-Don’t wait!
+Luckily, Morris-Jenkins isn’t caught off guard by the crazy Carolina summer heat!
+We keep stock of tons of air conditioners to make sure we’re ready when families call for help keeping their homes cool.
+No matter the time of year, we’re ready to help!

 Regular maintenance can reduce breakdowns by as much as 95% and can lower utility bills by 30%.